Gagaku - the Mystical Sounds from Japan

 Alte Schmiede

-9th - 13th of June
+9th of June

-Musical Tour at the World Museum Vienna
+Musical Workshops at the Welt Museum Wien

 The Weltmuseum Wien holds unique Japanese treasures.
 Our Gagaku musicians — who are well-versed in the stories, myths, and legends of Japan’s oldest musical tradition and the culture of the imperial court — bring them to life in workshop concerts.